efrecon/gh-action-setup-powershell/README.md

 + When the user in the runner where this action is executing is `root`, and if the Linux distribution is one recognised by the underlying [`pwsh.sh`](./pwsh.sh) script, a package-based, system-wide installation will be attempted.
-If the distribution is now recognised, the second technique will be used.
+If the distribution is not recognised, the second technique will be used.
 + When the user in the runner where this action is executing is not `root`, the underlying [`pwsh.sh`](./pwsh.sh) script will install PowerShell to a